paolofraz/MultiAgentsSystems2020/README.md

+# Autonomous Agents and Multi-Agent Systems: Project
-# Project - Hide and Seek
+# OpenAI - Hide and Seek

 ## Scope

 The purpose of this project is to experiment on the OpenAI Hide and Seek system with different types of multiagent designs.

 ## Project structure

+See the file _Final Report.pdf_ for the complete description of the assignement and results.

 ### policies